 Stop Balding Due to Temporal Hair Loss

-Edited by Donna, Dougie, Maria, Doug Collins and 1 other
+Edited by Donna, Dougie, Maria, Doug Collins

 Temporal balding is a hereditary type of hair loss that is marked by a receding hairline in the shape of a widow's peak.
 The V-shaped balding, which is more extreme just above the temples, is often also accompanied by a circle of thinning hair at the top of the head.
 Balding at the crown of the head is sometimes casually called "a crop circle."
 Eventually these two areas become barer of hair until the two areas merge and the entire front and top of the scalp is bald.
 Temporal recession is one of the most difficult hair loss situations to prevent or stop just simply because there is no way to alter the genetic information that has programmed your body to be bald by a certain age.
 Still, at the first sign of temporal hair recession, which is the beginning of the formation of the widow's peak, there are some things you can do to stop or delay the hair loss process.
 There are no natural remedies for this particular type of hair loss that are effective as there are no natural blockers of DHT production.